A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 What Are Cookies?

-A cookie wall forces your users to agree to cookies to use your website and denies them access to features if they opt out of consent.
+A cookie wall forces users to agree to cookies to use your website and denies them access to features if they opt out of consent.

-By comparison, cookie banners comply with global privacy laws and allow your users to opt-in, opt-out, or withdraw consent for specific cookies and tracking at any time.
+By comparison, cookie banners comply with global privacy laws and allow users to opt-in, opt-out, or withdraw consent for specific cookies and tracking at any time.

-If you’re still using cookie walls, we have some news for you — the use of cookie walls in the EU is only allowed when you fulfill strict conditions determined by EU Data Protection Authorities.
+The use of cookie walls in the EU is only allowed when you fulfill strict conditions determined by EU Data Protection Authorities.

 Let’s now look at the major EU countries’ and the UK’s criteria for lawfulness of cookie walls.